 Disagreeing over Dilapidations

 For many tenants a big risk in moving premises is what your ex-landlord may claim in dilapidations costs.
-A recent case in the Court of Appeal has looked into exactly this issue.
+A case in the Court of Appeal has looked into exactly this issue.

 As leases become shorter in length, more and more tenants struggle to see why they should pay for repairs to the building they are vacating but landlords can find it difficult to relet a property that is not in tiptop condition.